 Yellowed leaves are often a symptom of chlorosis caused by a soil pH that is too alkaline.
 Japanese pieris is an acid-loving plant.
-If you notice yellowed leaves, try feeding the plant with an acidifying fertilizer, or establish a routine of amending the soil with an acidifying amendment, such as peat moss or pine needles.
+If you notice yellowed leaves, try feeding the plant with an acidifying fertilizer, or establish a routine of amending the soil with an acidifying amendment, such as pine needles.

 Leaves Wilt, Stems Sag

 These symptoms are sometimes misdiagnosed as a lack of water.
 In reality, wilting leaves and stems usually indicates that your shrub is getting too much water—phytophthora fungal infection may already be underway.
 If you notice this wilting problem, reduce watering to allow the top 1 to 2 inches of soil to dry out completely before irrigating again.